Roland Van Gerpen

 Roland W. Van Gerpen (August 3, 1926 – July 13, 1983) was an American politician and farmer from South Dakota.
 Born in Avon, he briefly served in the United States Air Force for one year after graduating high school.
 Van Gerpen served on the Avon Independent School Board from 1965 to 1975, and was its chairman from 1970 to 1975.
 He was also a member of the Bon Homme County School Board from 1965 to 1968.
 Van Gerpen was elected to the South Dakota House of Representatives in 1980 as a member of the Republican Party, narrowly defeating incumbent Ralph Nachtigal by 13 votes.
 Van Gerpen was re-elected in 1982, although he died on July 13, 1983, before his term ended.
-His wife, Louise Van Gerpen, was appointed as his successor by Governor Bill Janklow in October 1983.
+His wife, Louise Van Gerpen, was appointed as his successor by governor Bill Janklow in October 1983.

 Life and career

-Roland W. Van Gerpen was born on August 3, 1926, in Avon, South Dakota, to W. R. and Johanna Van Gerpen.
+Roland W. Van Gerpen was born on August 3, 1926, in Avon, South Dakota, to William R. and Johanna Van Gerpen.
 His grandfather, Herman W. Van Gerpen, served in the South Dakota House of Representatives from 1922 to 1924.
-Two of Roland's cousins, Edward Van Gerpen and Harlan Van Gerpen, served in the South Dakota Legislature and Iowa Legislature, respectively.
+Roland's brother Harlan Van Gerpen served in the Iowa Legislature, and Roland's cousin Edward Van Gerpen served in the South Dakota Legislature.
 Roland graduated from Avon High School in 1944 and then began serving in the United States Air Force in 1945.
 After retiring the following year, he became a farmer.
 Roland married Louise Dykstra on March 26, 1947, at the Avon Baptist Church; together, they had three children: Bill, Danny, and Lorney.

 In 1965, Van Gerpen began serving on the Avon Independent School Board and the Bon Homme County School Board, retiring from the latter in 1968.
 He was selected as the chairman of the Avon Independent School Board in 1970 and served in the position and on the board until 1975.
 In September 1967, Van Gerpen was elected as an assistant instructor for Bible classes at the First Baptist Sunday School in Avon.
 The following year, he was selected as a teacher.
 He was last elected to the position in 1970.
 He was a member of the South Dakota Republican Party Central Committee in 1977.
 He served as chairman of Bon Homme County from 1978 to 1980.
 In June 1980, Van Gerpen was appointed to the South DakotaNebraska Boundary Commission by Bill Janklow, the governor of South Dakota.